 Writing on the Walls is an annual series of collaborative public art installations and events.
 At the inaugural event in March 2020, local, national, and international artists–Sandra Chevrier, Shepard Fairey, and Sadé Lawson–simultaneously created two new landmarks in downtown Austin.
 In Fall 2020, local developer Manifold Real Estate and Hsu Architecture invited us to partner on four murals at their Bouldin Creek project.
 The Foundation commissioned local artists Jana Swec, Tyler Hobbs, Soophie Roach and Soledad Fernandez-Whitechurch to complete the project.Learn More⟶

 The Foundation is responsible for producing and curating family-friendly events that showcase the best of Austin.
 Annual celebrations like Austin’s Birthday Bash and the Downtown Holiday Stroll bring Austinites together for fun, free entertainment while increasing the economic and cultural impact of downtown.

 Every December we kick off the holiday season by hosting the Downtown Holiday Stroll, where thousands of Austinites gather to celebrate the holidays downtown.
 The stroll is accompanied by live music, carol singing, an artisan market, local food, performances and the downtown tree lighting.Learn More⟶

 Austin's Birthday Bash

 On August 1, 1839, Austin's first plots of land were auctioned off in present-day Republic Square under what we now call the Auction Oaks.
-Beginning In 2018, we started an annual family-friendly celebration of Austin’s birthday with food, live music, and free fun for the whole family.
-We'll bring back this event every August to celebrate the past, present and future of our great city.Learn More⟶
+Beginning In 2018, we started an annual family-friendly celebration of Austin’s birthday with food, live music and free fun for the whole family.
+Every August, this event celebrates the past, present and future of our great city.Learn More⟶

 Future of Downtown